kmkr/splendid-nudibranch/content.md

 Loc		Anilao, The Philippines
 Latin	Nembrotha chamberlaini
 Tags	nudibranch 2014
 Desc	Perhaps the most distinctive characteristic of nudibranchs is the pair of tentacles on the head, the rhinophores.
 They are chemical sensors used to smell and taste the chemicals dissolved in the water, such as food and potential mates.
-Most nudibranchs can retracted these vital organs as protection against other fish.
+Many species of nudibranchs can retracted these vital organs as protection against other fish.

 DSC02713.jpg